Tensor-network study of correlation-spreading dynamics in the two-dimensional Bose-Hubbard model: Introduction

-In particular, direct comparisons between experimental and numerical outputs have been made for dynamical spreading of two-point spatial correlations of the Bose-Hubbard model~\cite{cheneau2012,takasu2020,barmettler2012,nagao2019, nagao2020_arxiv,mokhtarijazi2021}, which can be realized experimentally with ultracold bosons in optical lattices~\cite{greiner2002}.
-The correlation spreading has attracted much theoretical interest~\cite{lauchli2008,schuch2011,barmettler2012,carleo2014, cevolani2018,fitzpatrick2018,despres2019,nagao2019,nagao2020_arxiv, wang2020,kuwahara2021,mokhtarijazi2021} in the sense that it is closely related to fundamental phenomena, including the propagation of quantum information and the thermalization.
+In particular, direct comparisons between experimental and numerical outputs have been made for dynamical spreading of two-point spatial correlations of the Bose-Hubbard model~\cite{cheneau2012,takasu2020,barmettler2012,nagao2019, nagao2021,mokhtarijazi2021}, which can be realized experimentally with ultracold bosons in optical lattices~\cite{greiner2002}.
+The correlation spreading has attracted much theoretical interest~\cite{lauchli2008,schuch2011,barmettler2012,carleo2014, cevolani2018,fitzpatrick2018,despres2019,nagao2019,nagao2021, wang2020,kuwahara2021,mokhtarijazi2021, yin2021_arxiv,faupin2021a_arxiv,faupin2021b_arxiv} in the sense that it is closely related to fundamental phenomena, including the propagation of quantum information and the thermalization.
 In one spatial dimension, quasi-exact numerical methods based on matrix product states (MPSs) have been used to validate the performance of the quantum simulators~\cite{cheneau2012,takasu2020,barmettler2012}.
 In two dimensions (2D), by contrast, accurate numerical simulations are challenging.
-Indeed, the comparisons with respect to a single-particle correlation have shown that a few types of the truncated Wigner approximation (TWA) fail to capture the real-time evolution accurately enough to extract the propagation velocity of the correlation~\cite{takasu2020,nagao2020_arxiv}.
-Moreover, while the propagation velocities obtained by a two-particle irreducible strong-coupling (2PISC) approach quantitatively agree with the experimental value, its applicability is limited to a strongly interacting regime, and it does not accurately give the value of the correlation itself~\cite{mokhtarijazi2021}.
+Indeed, the comparisons with respect to a single-particle correlation have shown that a few types of the truncated Wigner approximation (TWA) fail to capture the real-time evolution accurately enough to extract the propagation velocity of the correlation~\cite{takasu2020,nagao2021}.
+Moreover, while the propagation velocities obtained by a two-particle irreducible strong-coupling (2PISC) approach quantitatively agree with the experimental value, and the approach is applicable to much weaker interaction than in the experiment, it does not necessarily provide the exact value of the correlation itself~\cite{mokhtarijazi2021}.